 People: Thanks be to God.✞

-Christian worship music is the center of any act of worship.
-This with Bible reading and prayer makes up the Household of Faith worship service.
+Christian worship music is essential in any act of worship.
+Music with Bible readings and prayer, make up the Household of Faith worship service.
 Background Christian worship music is conducive to fellowship as people are gathering.
 The worship music may be upbeat praise or well-known hymns with the piano or guitar for 10 to 15 minutes.

 Use short opening prayers together for 2 minutes.